 With chronic diseases becoming increasingly prevalent, the need for properly-trained exercise professionals has never been higher.
 Trainers with an exercise referral qualification will be in the very rewarding position of making a real difference to the quality of people’s’ lives.

-The UK has an aging population and many older people are now aware of the benefits of regular exercise.
-Aging is associated with a number of chronic diseases including arthritis and osteoporosis and can lead to a loss of general fitness, strength, mobility, function and independence.
+The UK has an ageing population and many older people are now aware of the benefits of regular exercise.
+Ageing is associated with a number of chronic diseases including arthritis and osteoporosis and can lead to a loss of general fitness, strength, mobility, function and independence.
 These declines are accelerated and exacerbated by lack of appropriate physical activity.

 Modern medicine can prolong life by treating age-related diseases but staying fit and healthy can ensure that those extra years are meaningful and productive.

-Trainers who specialises in exercise for older people can have a lasting impact on the health and happiness of their clients and older exercisers are often able to enjoy more independent, rewarding lives as a result.
+Trainers who specialise in exercise for older people can have a lasting impact on the health and happiness of their clients and older exercisers are often able to enjoy more independent, rewarding lives as a result.

 Lower back pain is a growing problem with an estimated 1 in 10 people suffering from this all too common problem.
 According to the Office for National Statistics, back pain resulted in approximately 31 million lost days of work in 2014.